Making a Smart Central Air Conditioner Purchase

 - Understand energy efficiency ratings and our rebate to make sure your unit qualifies.

 All central air conditioners and air source heat pumps have a SEER rating – a measure of the system’s average efficiency over the entire summer.
 The EER rating measures the geothermal/ground source heat pumps system’s efficiency on the hottest summer days.
 HSPF measures your heat pump’s efficiency when it is cold outside.
 In all cases, the higher the number, the better the efficiency of your unit.
 You should realize that air conditioners with high SEER levels usually cost more than standard efficiency units, but the energy savings should more than make up the difference in just a few years.
 Our rebates make this deal even cooler.

 A quality installation is a “high efficiency” installation.
-The Option 1 incentives level requires a quality installation.
-To recognize your choice of selecting any contactors, we provide Option 2 path for non-quality installation of qualifying high efficiency equipment, albeit at lower incentive levels.
+To recognize your choice of selecting any contactors, we provide Basic path for non-quality installation of qualifying high efficiency equipment.
 Lowest quote may not the best value when there are different qualities of installation.
 A poor installation can result in not only increasing your electric cost (operating cost) but also your maintenance cost.

 - Ask contractors for a Quality Installation (QI).

 A quality installation is required for your HVAC system to perform at its rated efficiency.
 It is based on ACCA 5 QI Standard for HVAC systems, which includes properly designing (sizing), installing, testing and commissioning of qualifying HVAC installation.
 Participating contractors are trained to perform elements of a quality installation that are required by the Cool Homes Program.
 Research studies have shown that non-quality installations can reduce performance by 30%, if not more.

 For more information regarding QI, please visit The Indoor Environment & Energy Efficiency Association - HVAC Quality Installation Specifications and Homeowner Resources.